Plutonium(III) bromide

 Plutonium(III) bromide is an inorganic salt of bromine and plutonium with the formula PuBr3.
 This radioactive green solid has few uses, however its crystal structure is often used as a structural archetype in crystallography.

 Crystal structure

 The PuBr3 crystal structure was first published in 1948 by William Houlder Zachariasen.
 The compound forms orthorhombic crystals, a type of square antiprism, within which the Pu atoms adopt an 8-coordinate bicapped trigonal prismatic arrangement.
 Its Pearson symbol is oS16 with the corresponding space group No. 63 (in International Union of Crystallography classification) or Cmcm (in Hermann–Mauguin notation).
-The majority of trivalent chloride and bromide salts of lanthanide and actinides crystallise in the PuBr3 structure.